-Tess Thompson’s research examines how the social context affects health in cancer prevention and control.
+Tess Thompson examines how the social context affects health in cancer prevention and control.
 Her work includes three main strands: the effects of family on health, the importance of social support, and the role of health communication in reducing disparities.

-A faculty scholar at the Institute for Public Health, Thompson has published research in Social Science and Medicine, Health Education and Behavior, Health Psychology, Preventing Chronic Disease, and Journal of Health Communication.
+A member of Siteman Cancer Center and a faculty scholar at the Institute for Public Health, Thompson has published research in journals including Social Science and Medicine, Health Education and Behavior, Health Psychology, Preventing Chronic Disease, and Journal of Health Communication.

 Enter the ID of news stories you need

 to stick to this page.